Doctor Who USAU - Part 1: The Original Series Begins (1963 - 1971)

 The Emmy-winning comedian was the jolt the series needed as Doctor Who blended light comedy with sci-fi adventure showcasing Van Dyke's impressive talents on a week-to-week basis.
 Serling and Spielberg were frequent contributors during the first two years of the Second Doctor's run.
 Fans considered their stories as some of the best in the series' history.

-Van Dyke announced plans to leave the series at the end of the 1970-71 season.
+Van Dyke announced plans to leave the series at the end of the 1970-71 season to work closer to his home in Arizona.
 However, new management of CBS decided to transform the lineup into a more urban-centric direction.
 The so-called "rural purge" not only removed popular shows like Green Acres, The Beverly Hillbillies, Hee Haw, Mayberry R.F.D., and Lassie, but also the still-popular Doctor Who.
-While this would have marked the end of the high-rated series, Universal still felt the series had legs, and ABC saw potential and wanted to build up its own lineup weekend lineup and immediately picked up the series for the 1971-72 season, which turned the series finale of Doctor Who into a season finale.
+While this would have marked the end of the high-rated series, Universal still felt the series had legs, and ABC saw potential and wanted to build up its own weekend lineup and immediately picked up the series for the 1971-72 season.

 Comments